100% Free Consultation (225) 412-6348

 • Supplying: The crew is entitled to an adequate supply of provisions onboard.
 Supplies need to be planned to match the length or difficulty of the voyage.
 Incidents regarding a lack of provisions might be subject to shipowner liability.

-Although this practice is designed to take care of injured workers through their injury or illness, there are limitations to medical improvement, and shipowners will not be able to provide for treatment forever.
-To avoid the highest benefit payout, shipowners will instead resort to a maintenance rate between $15 and $35 a day, or pick and choose the medical treatments they will cover.
+Although this law is designed to take care of qualifying maritime workers through the duration of their injury or illness, there are limitations to medical improvement, and shipowners will not be able to provide for treatment forever.
+To avoid the highest benefit payout, shipowners will instead resort to a maintenance rate between $15 and $35 a day or pick and choose the medical treatments they will cover.
 The courts, however, will generally favor a commercial shipping crewman if the integrity of the shipowners’ payout can be properly called into question in a court of law.

 The Jones Act & Catastrophic Injuries

 In 1920, the Jones Act was passed to help injured offshore workers recover compensation for accidents that their employers or other parties could have prevented.
 While maintenance and cure only covers part of an injury's cost, the Jones Act makes it possible for injured parties to receive maximum compensation.
-Specifically, this law is most useful when a worker sustains life-altering injuries—also known as catastrophic injuries.
+While qualifying maritime workers can seek compensation under the Jones Act regardless of the severity of their injuries, this law is most useful when a worker sustains life-altering injuries, also known as catastrophic injuries.

+If you have questions about your rights or are unsure whether you have a Jones Act claim in Louisiana, we can help.
 The best way to learn more about the Jones Act is to call our Louisiana maritime attorneys at (888) 493-1629.
+We offer free consultations and contingency fees, meaning you don’t pay unless we win your case.

 Types of Compensation Available Under Maritime Law